 For decades, EOQ was standard for manufacturing.
 Toolmaker Black and Decker changed the game in 1964.
 It was the first company to adopt Material Requirement Planning (MRP) solution in which the EOQ concept was compiled with mainframe computers.

-Manufacturing Resource Planning (MRP II) remained standard for MRP manufacturing until its development in 1983.
+Manufacturing Resource Planning (MRP II) remained the standard for MRP manufacturing until its development in 1983.

 For the first time, various manufacturing tasks were integrated into a common system.

-MRP II also provided a vigorous vision in which operation software could be used to leverage the software to share and integrate and to facilitate operating efficiency with better production planning, less inventory and low waste (scraps).
+MRP II also provided a vigorous vision in which operation software could be used to leverage the software to share and integrate and facilitate operating efficiency with better production planning, less inventory, and low waste (scraps).